In all modesty, we are wealth management experts. We offer personalised, actionable financial advice - and people tell us we're pretty good at it.

 Whether you are employed or self-employed, thinking about how you will fund your retirement years should be an important part of your financial planning.
 Most people realise that they cannot rely on the state for more than the basics.

 However, planning for retirement is a complex business and there are more and more options available, particularly since early in 2015 when George Osborne 'opened the doors' on pension funds for people over 55.
-But this must be done carefully, since there can be tax implications depending on your income, and not surprisingly, if you spend it all now, there will be none left for your latter years!
+But this must be done carefully, since there can be tax implications depending on your income, and not surprisingly, if you spend it all now, there will be none left for your later years.

 Not only are there more options, but many commentators are of the view that tax relief on contributions to pensions may disappear in the not too distant future.

-Should you wish to take your pension now, defer your income to a later date, or simply want to consider your pension options further, Carey & Johnston would be delighted to help.
+Should you wish to take your pension now, defer your income to a later date, or simply want to consider your pension options further, we at Carey & Johnston would be delighted to help.
 We can explain your options in simple and straightforward terms and guide you down the route that is best for you.

 Pension income can also be affected by interest rates at the time you take your benefits.
 The tax implications of pension withdrawals will be based on your individual circumstances, tax legislation and regulation, which are subject to change in the future.